sartoriusrex/portfolio-v2/src/posts/introduction-to-this-blog.md

 description: A short introduction to Dennis Mai's blog and website.
 ---

-# Introduction to this Blog
+# Introduction to this Website and Blog

-Hello!
-My name is Dennis Mai.
-I'm a husband, father, developer, tinkerer, creative, and jiu-jiteiro.
-In that order.
-I'm a lot of other things, too, and you'll figure a lot of that out if you read more.
-But that's sufficient to start.
+Greetings brave world wide web surfer[*](#note1) and welcome back to the weird web!

+This website is an expression of myself, my tastes, my thoughts.
+It's a throwback to the indie web, when people were using AOL Instant Messenger, MSN Messenger, Xanga, MySpace, LiveJournal, and Google Blogs to connect with others.
+This is my digital garden, and I hope it evokes the same sense of nostalgia for you as it does for me for a time long past.

+## An innocent time...

-I write about technology, culture, society, Brazilian Jiu Jitsu, Fatherhood, being a husband (husband...hood?), and other things, too.
+This website is also my own custom blog.
+It is far from perfect, but it's mine.
+In here, I write about technology, culture, society, Brazilian Jiu Jitsu, Fatherhood, being a husband (husband...hood?), and other things, too.
+I hope my writing inspires and provokes you, dear reader.

-I've made this blog--and my personal website--as unique to me as possible.
-Some times that means the site won't load quickly.
-Some times that means it's not 100% accessible.
-And some times it means it will just weird you out a little bit.
-Or a lot.
-Anyway, it's a work in progress.
+## This place isn't 100% Accessible

 I try to make sure everybody can digest my content, but, you know what?
 I won't be able to make everyone happy.
 And that's okay.
 That's life.
 I'm sorry if I offend any of you (truly, I am).
+This place is a work in progress, and I will continue to make it as accessible to as many people as I can.

 That said, you can always send me feedback via email.

 Enjoy the tour, and and I hope you'll be inspiried to make the web a little bit better.
 And a little bit weirder.

+<a name=note1 ></a> When the internet was first becoming popular, it was called the "World Wide Web", and those browsing the internet then were "surfing the web."
+Good times.